FREEDOM PLAINS UNITED

 Every week a committee of Session is meeting to evaluate, and if need be, adjust our policy.

-We have opened up in person worship, masks optional with the exception of masks must be work for singing for the time being.
+We have opened up in person worship, masks are encouraged with the new uptick in COVID cases, with the exception of masks must be worn for singing for the time being.

 We will also continue to livestream the service.

-OUR COVID PROTOCOL FOR WORSHIP/BUILDING - Masks are optional while in the building.
+OUR COVID PROTOCOL FOR WORSHIP/BUILDING - Masks are encouraged while in the building and during worship service.

 Please continue to pray for our county, our country, our world and our church as we move forward past this time of Pandemic.